reactphp/child-process/README.md

 });
 ```

-Keep in mind that PHP uses the shell wrapper for ALL command lines.
+Keep in mind that PHP uses the shell wrapper for ALL command lines on Unix.
 While this may seem reasonable for more complex command lines, this actually
 also applies to running the most simple single command: